Previous dayFebruary 9, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-A magnitude 2.8 seismic event took place 113 km SSE of Sand Point, Alaska on February 9, 2026 at 23:08 UTC.
-The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
-Coordinates: 54.461°, -159.600°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.8 earthquake 113 km SSE of Sand Point, Alaska came in on February 9, 2026 at 23:08 UTC.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
+Geolocation places the event at 54.461°N, -159.600°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09